Ryan Suter

-Ryan Suter (born January 21, 1985) is an American professional ice hockey defenseman for the Dallas Stars of the National Hockey League (NHL).
-He has previously played for the Nashville Predators and Minnesota Wild.
+Ryan Suter (born January 21, 1985) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+He most recently played for the St. Louis Blues of the National Hockey League (NHL).
+He is also the owner of the Madison Capitols of the United States Hockey League (USHL).
+He has previously played for the Nashville Predators, Minnesota Wild, and Dallas Stars.
+Internationally, Suter has represented the U.S. national team at the 2010 Winter Olympics.

-Suter's father, Bob Suter, was a member of the historic gold medal-winning 1980 United States Olympic hockey team that defeated the Soviet Union in the famous "Miracle on Ice" game.
+Suter was born into an athletic family as his father, Bob Suter, was a member of the historic gold medal-winning 1980 United States Olympic hockey team that defeated the Soviet Union in the famous "Miracle on Ice" game.
 Suter's uncle Gary Suter was also a longtime standout in the NHL.

-Suter was alternate captain for the U.S. national team at the 2010 Winter Olympics, earning a silver medal.
+Early life

+Suter was born on January 21, 1985, in Madison, Wisconsin, U.S. to parents Bob and Diane.
+He grew up in Wisconsin alongside his younger brother Garrett while their father coached at the University of Wisconsin and their mother worked as an ice hockey administrator.
+Suter was born into an athletic family as his father was a member of the United States men's national ice hockey team at the 1980 Winter Olympic Games and his uncle Gary Suter was a professional ice hockey player in the National Hockey League (NHL).